aire-ws/aire18/README.md

 This repository contains all relevant files that have been used to propose, organize, and execute the AIRE'18 edition in Banff.

-The repository contains the follwoing folders:
+The repository contains the following folders:

-- **website**: the sources for the AIRE'18 website
+- **docs**: the AIRE'18 website
 - **preface**: the sources for the preface in the proceedings
 - **proposal**: the sources for the workshop proposal as well as the sources for the CfP
 - **workshop**: introductory slides and agenda used during the workshop